harvey007y/IdealAutomate/README.md

 # IdealAutomate
 Ideal Automate is an open source development platform that allows C# developers to automate any repetitive task and to share what they have automated with other developers.<br/><br/>
 The main project is Ideal Automate Explorer.
 Here are three ways that you can use Ideal Automate Explorer:<br/><br/>
-1. Automate redundant computer tasks<br/>
+1. Central Repository for AI/Automation Applications<br/>
 2. Knowledge Base<br/>
 3. ToDo List<br/><br/>